 How to store Rosemary Cashews

 To store these honey cashews, simply place in a glass container or jar with a tightly sealed lid.
 I love using these weck jars.
 You can also store in a tin with parchment paper (which also makes a pretty and easy gift for people!).

 Just make sure they are completely cooled before storing because you don’t want any moisture in the jar as it will make them soft.

 - Preheat oven to 350 degrees and line a baking sheet with parchment paper.

-- In a small sauce pan over low heat (the lowest your stove goes), add coconut oil.
+- In a small sauce pan over low heat (almost the lowest your stove goes), add coconut oil.
 Allow it to melt until it is liquid, about 30 seconds.
 Add honey and whisk to combine.
 Continue to whisk for about 1-2 minutes and let it come to a slow simmer.

-- Turn off the heat and add cashews to the pan.
+- Remove from heat and add cashews to the pan.
 Thoroughly mix to make sure every cashew is coated.
 Spread out evenly on a baking sheet and bake for 10-12 minutes, stirring once halfway though.